apache/cloudstack-documentation/source/installguide/configuration.rst

       HA tag (set in the ha.tag global configuration parameter) if you want this host to be used only for VMs with the "high availability" feature enabled.
-For more information, see HA-Enabled Virtual Machines as well as HA for Hosts.
+For more information, see HA-Enabled Instances as well as HA for Hosts.

    There may be a slight delay while the host is provisioned.
 It should automatically display in the UI.